Kalbajar–Lachin Economic Region

-Kalbajar-Lachin was one of formerly ten economic regions of Azerbaijan.
+Kalbajar-Lachin was one of ten former economic regions of Azerbaijan.

 It bordered Armenia to the west and Iran to the south, as well as the economic regions of Upper Karabakh — almost congruous with the Armenian-inhabited Nagorno-Karabakh — and Ganja-Gazakh.
 The region consisted of the districts of Kalbajar, Lachin, Qubadli and Zangilan.

 On July 7, 2021, Azerbaijan reorganized its internal economic regions.
 During the process, Ilham Aliyev created a new region out of Kalbajar-Lachin and the newly-captured Jabrayil District from Nagorno-Karabakh.

-The new region is now called the Eastern Zangezur Economic Region.
+The new region is now called the East Zangezur Economic Region.
 The name is motivated by Azerbaijani irredentism; it borders Armenia's Syunik province, implying that there is a "Western Zangezur" – that is, Syunik itself.

 For a long time, the Kalbajar-Lachin economic region had been known as agrarian region with large arable lands and pasture areas (sheep- and cattle breeding, livestock products, wool, fodder crops, beekeeping, wine, tobacco, grain-growing, etc.)